imsuryaa/react-hook-forms/README.md

 # Form validation with react-hook-form

-Clone this repo, type `npm install`
+Clone this repo, type `npm install` in CLI

 react-hook-form version - 6.0.1